murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 The amount of information should be limited to what is strictly necessary to the SFU task since it is not always as trusted as individual peers.

 For audio, configuration information such as Opus TOC might be useful.
-For video, the following configuration information might include:
+For video, configuration information might include:
 - Stream configuration information: resolution, quality, frame rate...
 - Codec specific configuration information: codec profile like profile_idc...
 - Frame specific information: whether the stream is decodable when starting from this frame, whether the frame is skippable...